cvt220106/CorgiPile-PostgreSQL/datasets_intro.md

 # In-DB ML Datasets

-The datasets used in our CorgiPile:
+The datasets used in our experiments:

 | Name | Type | \#Tuples | \#Features | Size in DB |
 | :------------- |:-------------:| :-----:|:-----:|:-----:|